Do Not Agree to DCF Dependency Petition Safety Plan, But Comply With It

 DCF Is Motivated By Aversion to Losing At Trial

-As a family law attorney that has been involved in numerous child dependency cases, I can confidently state that Florida's DCF is motivated by extreme aversion to the prospect of losing at a trial.
+As a private practice DCF attorney that has been involved in numerous child dependency cases, I can confidently state that Florida's DCF is motivated by extreme aversion to the prospect of losing at a trial.
 This leads Florida's Department of Children and Families to putting extreme pressure on the accused parent to agreeing to their proposed safety plan early in the process.
+With this understanding you will be much better prepared to defend your rights during a DCF investigation in Florida.

 Why DCF Pressures Parents To Agree To A Safety Plan